Lead Data Engineer

 Join us as we embark on a journey of collaboration and innovation, where your unique skills and talents will be valued and celebrated.
 Together we will create a brighter future and make a meaningful difference.

-As a Lead Data Engineer at JPMorgan Chase within the Infrastructure Platforms organization, you are an integral part of an agile team that works to enhance, build, and deliver data collection, storage, access, and analytics solutions in a secure, stable, and scalable way.
+As a Lead Data Engineer at JPMorgan Chase within Corporate Technology, you are an integral part of a cutting edge team that works to enhance, build, and deliver data collection, storage, access, and analytics solutions in a secure, stable, and scalable way.
 As a core technical contributor, you are responsible for maintaining critical data pipelines and architectures across multiple technical areas within various business functions in support of the firm’s business objectives.

 Job responsibilities